zesje/zesje/README.md

 ### Adding dependencies

 #### Server-side
 If you start using a new Python library, be sure to add it to `requirements.txt`.
+Python libraries for the testing are in `requirements-dev.txt`.
+The packages can be installed and updated in your environment by `pip` using

+    pip install -r requirements.txt -r requirements-dev.txt

-#### Client side
+#### Client-side
-Yarn keeps track of all the client-side dependancies in `config.json` when you install new packages with `yarn add ...`
+Yarn keeps track of all the client-side dependancies in `package.json` when you install new packages with `yarn add [packageName]`.
+Yarn will install and update your packages if your run

+    yarn install